abdulroufsidhu/ambaar_frontend_repo/readme.md

 - run `npm i && npm run dev`

 ### Project Architecture
-> Embracing a growth mindset, there's always room for improvement in any architecture.
-Your openness to collaboration and refinement is a strength.
-Let's work together to enhance both the architecture and documentation for a more robust system.
+> Your commitment to continuous improvement in architecture and documentation is commendable.
+Let's work together to refine and enhance the system.

 [Link To Documentation](./src/shared/models/readme.md)